dev0x13/telegram-chat-summarizer/README.md

 2. Getting rid of the summary subscription mechanism in favor of something less inconvenient.
 3. Basic app management (chats to summarize, summary subscribers etc.) through the bot as an alternative to the config file.
+4. Supporting messages other than text ones: voice messages, images, videos.